Faculty Positions in Diagnostic Anatomic Pathology

-The Cummings School of Veterinary Medicine at Tufts University is seeking two highly motivated veterinary anatomic pathologists to join our group of academic diagnosticians.
-We seek applicants who will be successful educators, with the ability and desire to mentor residents and DVM students in the art of necropsy.
-The successful applicants will exhibit strong diagnostic skills, be able to interpret samples from a variety of species and will enjoy working closely with clinicians.
-Appointment will be at the rank of Clinical Assistant or Clinical Associate Professor, depending on level of experience.
+The Department of Comparative Pathobiology in Cummings School of Veterinary Medicine at Tufts University is seeking highly motivated diagnostic anatomic pathology faculty to support our diagnostic pathology and teaching missions.
+We seek applicants who are successful educators with the ability and desire to mentor residents and DVM students in the art of the necropsy, exhibit strong diagnostic skills, have the ability to interpret samples from a variety of species, and can work closely with and support the clinicians in our hospitals and clinics.
+Positions may be at the rank of assistant, associate, or professor in the clinical track.

 Tufts University is an Equal Opportunity/ Affirmative Action Employer.
 We are committed to increasing the diversity of our faculty and staff.
 If you are an applicant with a disability who is unable to use our online tools to search and apply for jobs, please contact us by calling Johny Laine in the Office of Equal Opportunity (OEO) at 617.627.3298 or at Johny.Laine@tufts.edu.
 Applicants can learn more about requesting reasonable accommodations at http://oeo.tufts.edu.